kylev/docker-hubot/README.md

     --adapter slack
 ```

-Show what the library does as concisely as possible, developers should
-be able to figure out **how** your project solves their problem by
-looking at the code example.
-Make sure the API you are showing off is
-obvious, and that your code is short and concise.

 ## Contributors

-If you would like to contribute, please follow the existing style and
-write a pull request!
-Short of that, detailed bug reports are always
+If you would like to contribute, please follow the existing style and write a pull request!
+Short of that, detailed bug reports are always appreciated.
-appreciated.

 ## License